pivotal/docs-tap/workloads/web.hbs.md

 The `web` workload type allows you to deploy web applications on Tanzu Application Platform.
 Using an application workload specification, you can turn source code into a scalable, stateless application that runs in a container with an automatically-assigned URL.
-This type of application is often called "serverless", and is deployed using Knative.
+This type of application is often called serverless, and is deployed using Knative.

 The `web` workload type is suitable for modern stateless web applications that follow [the twelve-factor app](https://12factor.net) methodology and have the following characteristics: